Delhi. In One Photograph. Daily.

 par kaun jaye ae zauk, ye dilli ki galiyan chhorh kar’

-Thank you for joining him in this journey of finding his piece of Delhi.
+Thank you for joining me in this journey of finding my piece of Delhi.
+I hope you will enjoy my vision of my Delhi.